About RAND Health Care

 RAND Health Care promotes healthier societies by improving health care systems in the United States and other countries.
-We do this by providing health care decisionmakers, practitioners, and consumers with actionable, rigorous, objective evidence to support their most complex decisions.
+We provide health care decisionmakers, practitioners, and the public with actionable, rigorous, objective evidence to support their most complex decisions.

 RAND Health Care helps local, state, and national governments throughout the world identify health system policy challenges, develop and evaluate options to address them, implement needed change, and evaluate their effects.
 We also conduct research for foundations, nongovernmental organizations, private businesses, professional associations, and community groups.
 We work collaboratively with clients and research partners to enhance their capabilities and decisionmaking capacity.
 Support from generous donors allows RAND Health Care to pursue innovative research on issues that reach beyond the boundaries of traditional client funding.

 Complex health care policy questions must be tackled from multiple perspectives.
 We draw on the expertise of our interdisciplinary teams, who integrate their diverse skills to focus on critical health care policy issues.
 Our staff includes more than 200 experts from more than a dozen disciplines.
 We attract the best in their professions—physicians, economists, psychologists, mathematicians, organizational analysts, political scientists, psychometricians, medical sociologists, policy analysts, and statisticians.Learn More About Employment & Fellowships with RAND Health Care

 Our research portfolio is broad, covering the most important issues in health care policy.
 Among the key topics we study are:

 - Mental Health